We use cookies to help provide you with the best possible online experience.

 - Prescribe and stabilise your medication.

-- Monitor your physical health as required.
+- Monitor your physical health (blood pressure, weight, heart rate, etc).

 - Provide annual reviews.